emacsmirror/undo-fu/readme.rst

 Key Bindings
 ------------

-You will need to make these to keys yourself.
+You will need to map these to keys yourself.

 Key binding example for evil-mode: